Borovany

 Borovany (Forbes) is a town in České Budějovice District in the South Bohemian Region of the Czech Republic.
-It has about 4,100 inhabitants.
+It has about 4,200 inhabitants.
 Trocnov, today a part of Borovany, is known as the birthplace of one of the most notable people of Czech history, general Jan Žižka.

-Administrative parts
+Administrative division

-Villages of Vrcov, Hluboká u Borovan, Dvorec, Třebeč, Radostice and Trocnov are administrative parts of Borovany.
+Borovany consists of seven municipal parts (in brackets population according to the 2021 census):